aeternity/protocol/CHANNELS.md

 ## Communication

-Communication between participants of a channel is peer to peer and should happen via a reliable and ordered protocol, e.g. TCP.
-Peers should expect to be running their own node.
+Communication between participants of a channel is peer to peer and SHOULD happen via a reliable and ordered protocol, e.g. TCP.
+Peers should expect to be running their own node, in order to be able to catch transactions relevant to the channels they are involved in, although outsourcing that job to a third party, while still being trustless, might be possible in the future.

 Messages will be both on- and off-chain.

-Communication should be encrypted and use a binary data format (***TODO***: this will probably be the same data format used by nodes for normal operation).
+Off-chain communication MUST be encrypted.
+To satisfy this, we use the same transport protocol used for sync, which offers encryption and authentication.
+Please refer to the [sync document](./SYNC.md) for details.

-Each pair of nodes should have at most one open connection over which channels can be multiplexed, given that each channel has a unique id.
+Each pair of nodes SHOULD have at most one open connection.
+Channels can be multiplexed easily, given that each channel has a unique id, so re-using connection does not pose any problems.

 ### Overview